hyperledger-labs/private-data-objects/docs/install.md

 SGX can run in either simulation or hardware mode.
 No kernel driver is required to run in simulation mode.
 However, if you plan to run with SGX hardware support, it is necessary to install the SGX kernel driver.
+Depending on your particular hardware, you will have to install different drivers.

+##### HW with support for DCAP / Flexible Launch Control (FLC)
 <!-- DCAP kernel driver installation -->
 The following commands will download and install the driver version 1.3 of the DCAP SGX kernel driver (for Ubuntu 18.04 server):